 The last croft to be worked was No 3, by John Maclean, Shonnie Goravig until about 1980.
 Two houses are now used as holiday homes.

-According to D Maciver, Place Names of Lewis and Harris “there is a tongue of land streching into the sea loch in front of this township, tunga-setr [tongue-sheiling], the spelling becomes Thungasiadar.”
+Place Names of Lewis and Harris “there is a tongue of land stretching into the sea loch in front of this township, tunga-setr (tongue-sheiling), the spelling becomes Thungasiadar.”
 Other opinion maintains the name may refer to an “ounce-land township”.